Let Synthetic Data Shine: Domain Reassembly and Soft-Fusion for Single Domain Generalization: Related work

-In CV tasks, models often assume that source and target domain data originate from the same distribution.
-However, in practical applications, significant distribution differences frequently exist between these domains, leading to substantial performance degradation on the target domain--a phenomenon known as domain shift \cite{vapnik1991principles}.
-For instance, in image classification, object detection, and semantic segmentation tasks, disparities between source and target domains may arise due to environmental factors, illumination variations, or differences in viewing angles \cite{wang2025deep,yang2024learning}.
-To address these challenges, UDA and DG have emerged as two pivotal techniques.
-UDA primarily focuses on transferring knowledge--such as content and style—between source and target domains.
-In contrast, DG aims to enhance a model's cross-domain generalization capability using only source domain data, enabling robust performance on previously unseen target domains.
+In CV tasks, models typically assume that the source and target data share the same distribution.
+However, significant real-world distribution differences often cause performance degradation in the target domain—a phenomenon known as domain shift \cite{vapnik1991principles}.
+For instance, in tasks such as image classification, object detection, and semantic segmentation, these disparities can stem from variations in environments, illumination conditions, or viewing angles \cite{wang2025deep,yang2024learning}.